YorbenJoosen/Gerbinbot_3000/README.md

 ### G!leaderboardstream
 1) Description: Shows the leaderboard of streaming in minutes.
 2) Aliases: stream
+### G!leaderboardzevensprong
+1) Description: Shows the leaderboard of amount of zevensprongen.
+2) Aliases: 7sprong, zevensprong, zevesprong, 7
 ### G!time
 1) Description: Gives the current time and date.
 ### G!info